 Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
 They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.

-Both girls and boys are victims CCE however the experience of girls who are criminally exploited can be very different to that of boys (pg.
-140 Annex B KCSiE 2022)
+Both girls and boys are victims CCE however the experience of girls who are criminally exploited can be very different to that of boys (KCSiE 2023)

 27.2 Child Sexual Exploitation (CSE)